 Installation – Configuration

 Burp Suite is written in Java and so there’s no specific installation or configuration for Burp itself, if you have JRE installed then it’s likely that you can just go ahead and double click the .jar file and it’ll run just fine.
-If you’re a Linux user on a distribution that comes with OpenJDK you should find that it runs just fine – however I still recommend installing Oracle Java and using that.
+If you’re a Linux user on a distribution that comes with OpenJDK you should find that it runs just fine – however here’s some notes on Oracle Java and using that.

 Even though you can execute the .jar directly, it’s often recommended to supply a little more memory to Burp using the following command: